 4.3 Delivery of the Goods shall be completed on the completion of a signed delivery note following the unloading of the Goods at the Delivery Location unless otherwise specified by VAL.

-4.4 If the Supplier delivers more or less than the quantity of Goods ordered, VAL may reject the Goods and any rejected Goods shall be returnable at the Supplier's risk and expense.
-If the Supplier delivers more or less than the quantity of Goods, as stated on the Purchase Order, and VAL accepts the delivery, a pro rata adjustment shall be made to the invoice for the Goods.
+4.4 If the Supplier delivers more or less than the of Goods ordered, VAL may reject the Goods and any rejected Goods shall be returnable at the Supplier's risk and expense.
+If the Supplier delivers more or less than the of Goods, as stated on the Purchase Order, and VAL accepts the delivery, a pro rata adjustment shall be made to the invoice for the Goods.

 4.6 Title and risk in the Goods shall pass to VAL on completion of delivery.